The type of distributed join to use. When set to

 mode, Trino defaults to hash distributed joins if no cost could be computed, such as if

 the tables do not have statistics.
-This can be specified on a per-query basis using

 The 351 release of Trino changes the HTTP client protocol headers to start with